Bogdi995/Object-Employee-Manager/README.md

-# ObjectManager-BusinessCentral
+# Object and Employee Manager
-Object Manager in Microsoft Dynamics 365 Business Central
+Object and Employee Manager in Dynamics 365 Business Central